wasp-lang/wasp/web/docs/auth/overview.md

 ### On the client

+There are two ways to access the `user` object on the client:
+- the `user` prop
+- the `useAuth` hook

 #### Using the `user` prop

 If the page's declaration sets `authRequired` to `true`, the page's React component receives the `user` object as a prop: